Echocardiography for children with cardiology consultation

 Important

-It is advisable to provide the doctor with the results of previous cardiological examinations.
+It is recommended to present the results of previous cardiological tests to your doctor.

 Preparation